will-t-harris/notes/books/judea-pearl--the-book-of-why/01-the-ladder-of-causation.md

 		2. The story can be encoded in any "convenient representation."
 The machine is not burdened with acquiring the story from personal experience.
 			- The representation is really important, and needs to come first, because without representation we wouldn't know how to store information for future use.
 			- Paradigm in AI and the study of cognition: "Representation first, acquisition second."
-			- [[Causal diagram]]s not only can communicate knowledge easily, but these models pass the mini-Turing test.
+			- [[causal diagram]]s not only can communicate knowledge easily, but these models pass the mini-Turing test.

 ### Firing Squad Example